-Work two hours per week with children on a one-to-one basis.
+Work two hours per week with children on a one-to-one basis

 Make weekly visits to patients on a one-to-one basis.

 Help the ND community understand and celebrate the Hispanic American culture.
-Volunteers serve the Hispanic Community in S Help with individual counseling for women in home management, finances, etc. They are also needed to help with child care.
-Serve meals to persons who are homeless and destitute, assist with the maintenance of the facility, and visit residents on a one-to-
+Volunteers serve the Hispanic Community in Help with individual counseling for women in home management, finances, etc. They are also needed to help with child care.

 Work with the Memorial Hospital Pediatric Intensive Care Unit.
 Teach three different programs at area schools: Project Business, The Basics of Business, Economics of Staying in School.
 Tutor young people at La Casa after school.
-They are also welcome to help with recreational activities and immigration assistance Serve as intake workers.
+They are also welcome to help with recreational activities and immigration assistance

+Serve as intake workers.
 The program provides free legal representation to low-income persons.
-Tutor adults.